 Some breeds are known for their gentleness, such as Newfoundlands, which have been popularized as nanny dogs.
 Some breeds tend to be more exuberant and can engage in rough play.

 Make sure that your dog will be comfortable in your house.
 If you live in an apartment it is important that you take your large dog outside for plenty of activity.
 If you need to leave your dog home alone for long periods of time, it would be helpful to have a yard that she could enjoy while you’re away.

 Remember, most dogs won’t just run around a yard to get all the exercise they need; you still need to walk, run, or play fetch with your dog every day.

 Certain dog breeds are notorious for shedding either seasonally or year round, while others, like Poodles, are hypoallergenic and hardly shed at all.
 Keep this in mind if you don’t want dog hair covering your carpet!
-Grooming needs

 Before bringing a dog home, consider the amount of time or money you are willing to put into caring for your dog’s coat.
 A Greyhound needs minimal grooming, perhaps just an occasional bath, but an Old English Sheepdog will need frequent brushing to keep his coat from getting matted, while the Poodle likely needs to be taken care of by a professional dog groomer.

 When searching for the right breed of dog for you consider where you live!
 A short-haired Boxer will not do very well in a cold climate, and likewise, a thick-coated black Newfoundland would suffer living in Arizona.